OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 - The bias of the neuron is represented by the (very) small little gray square at the bottom left of the neuron(s).
 - The output will be a single number, ranging from -1 to +1.
 - The background of the graphic on the right will reflect the prediction, it will be orange if y < 0, and blue if y > 0.
-- You can change the weights associated with every boxes (dimensions and neuron(s)), as well as the bias of each neuron.
+- You can change the weights associated with each box (dimensions and neuron(s)), as well as the bias of each neuron.

 With _one_ neuron, you can draw _one_ boundary.
 The neuron will allow you to change the slope (weight), and the offset (bias).